-Dr. Nazario y Colón is SUNY's senior vice chancellor for diversity, equity, and inclusion and chief diversity officer.
-He was born in the South Bronx, New York, and raised in the highlands of Puerto Rico.
-He is an accomplished administrator with over 30 years of experience in various industries including higher education, business, the U.S. Military, and state government.
-He was the inaugural chief diversity officer at Western Carolina University, a role he held for seven years.
+Dr. Nazario y Colón serves as the Senior Vice Chancellor for Diversity, Equity, and Inclusion and the Chief Diversity Officer at SUNY.
+Born in the South Bronx and raised in the highlands of Puerto Rico, he brings a unique and diverse perspective to his role.
+With over 30 years of experience across various sectors, including higher education, business, the U.S. Military, and state government, Dr. Nazario y Colón is an accomplished administrator.
+He notably pioneered the position of Chief Diversity Officer at Western Carolina University, a role he held for seven years.

 email: joseph.skrivanek@suny.edu